kalonez/nixos-personal-backup/README.md

 Includes both Sync Mode (performance) and Offload Mode (battery saving).
 Pre-configured for KDE Plasma with relevant Lenovo utilities.

-## It is weird but this setup also bypasses some game anti-cheat.
+## This NixOS configuration happens to resolve compatibility issues with certain game anti-cheat systems.
-First `sudo-nixos-rebuild switch` when you first install NixOS KDE Plasma with the Calamare installer.
+#### Don't forget to change the username(kalon)  to yours
-If it doesn't rebuild switch because it is already updated then do it by installing a package like `git` or any package before switching the whole config
+After installing NixOS KDE Plasma via Calamares, begin with `sudo nixos-rebuild switch`.
+If the command reports that the system is already current, trigger a rebuild by first installing a package such as `git`—any package will work—then run the switch command with my config. "

 # Prerequisites
 ## Add Unstable Channel (Required)